Pharmacy Technician Information

 The bridging program is not an alternative to a Canadian Council for Accreditation of Pharmacy Programs (CCAPP) accredited program for those new to pharmacy or those returning to practice.

-As of December 2018, the following programs related to pharmacy technician training will end:
+By December 31, 2018, the following programs related to pharmacy technician training must be completed:

 - Selkirk College Bridging Program

-For more information on the bridging pathway, please review the documents listed on the Pharmacy Technician main page on this website.
+For more information on the bridging pathway, please review the documents listed on the Pharmacy Technician main page on this website as well as the February 2018 special edition of the SCOPe newsletter for pharmacy technicians.
 Interested candidates may also contact SCPP at SCPPRegistration.PHARMTECH@saskpharm.ca.

 Pharmacy technician members who would like to convert their membership to another membership category should contact the SCPP office to ensure all requirements have been met before proceeding online.